Student Printing Policy

 The goal of this policy is to ensure the most efficient use of printing resources for Ringling College and its users.

-Each student and faculty member will be allocated an initial print limit of $50 of credit for printing in academic computer laboratories for the current semester.
-Black and white printouts from the HP laser printers do not charge against this credit.
-Color laser prints on the Xerox laser printers cost $1.00 per page.
-Thus, the initial $50 print limit translates to 50 color prints per semester.
-Based on print usage statistics, we expect the vast majority of students to be able to easily meet their printing needs within this initial limit.
+Each student and faculty member will be allocated an initial credit for printing in academic computer laboratories for the current semester.
+Black and white printouts from the laser printers do not charge against this credit.
+Color laser prints on the campus laser printers cost $1.00 per page.
+Based on print usage statistics, we expect the vast majority of students to be able to easily meet their printing needs within their initial limit.
 Students or faculty members requiring additional print resources beyond this initial allocation should stop by the IT Help Desk.

 What do Printing Charges Cover?

 Please note that the technology fee only partially cover costs that are directly related to paper, toner, and maintenance of printers.
 Abuse of printing privileges financially reduces funds to support other computing initiatives and resources such as new hardware.
 Please take a look at the University of Richmond's (http://law.richmond.edu/faculty/initiatives/printsurvey.html) Printing Survey to find out what other colleges are doing about this same issue.

 Print Monitor System